Damp bomb shelters now trendy Shanghai hot spots

 "Our clients think this bomb-shelter structure is very professional," she said, in the 600-square-meter (yard) cellar filled will wooden boxes from floor to ceiling.

-The Shelter went through incarnations as a vegetable market, ice storage facility, massage parlor and even a public bath house before taking on its current form as a night club in 2007.
+The Shelter went through incarnations as a vegetable market, ice storage facility, massage parlour and even a public bath house before taking on its current form as a night club in 2007.

 Playing up its windowless nature to the hilt, the club sometimes throws "pitch-dark" parties, shutting down all the lights and even Wi-Fi connections, leaving only the music on.